Start Year:

 Careers and Opportunities

-Students on the MSc Advanced Nursing Practice from Ulster are all already in employment within the Health and Social Care Trusts and GP Federations.
-Successful completion of this course leads students to the opportunity to apply for advanced nurse practitioner posts with the sponsoring employer.
-The qualification enables students to develop their practice in a stimulating and fulfilling manner, working in an advanced way to provide a more holistic care experience to benefit both the service and patient.
-Completion of this course ensures that the student has met the specific requirements of the ANP Framework for NI (DoH 2016) and makes the student an attractive prospect for any health service provider and employer wishing to advance their nursing service.
+Students on the MSc Advanced Practice from Ulster are all already in employment within the Health and Social Care Trusts, private sector and GP Federations.
+Successful completion of this course leads students to the opportunity to apply for advanced practitioner posts within a desired healthcare setting.
+This qualification enables students to advance their clinical practice to provide a more holistic care experience enhancing outcomes for both patients and healthcare services Completion of this course ensures that the student has met the specific requirements of the AP Framework for NI (Doh 2016) and makes the student an attractive prospect for any health service provider and employer wishing to advance their clinical service.

 Fees and Funding